 Fund Management Business

-- paragraph 3 of Schedule 2 to the SIBL covers "managing securities belonging to another person in circumstances involving the exercise of discretion".
+- paragraph 3 of Schedule 2 to the SIBA covers "managing securities belonging to another person in circumstances involving the exercise of discretion".
 It does not extend to other activities such as arranging deals in securities or providing non-binding discretionary advice.

 Economic Substance Test